ShaheerSajid/RISCV/README.md

 ## Programming

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.
+ 1. Download visual studio code and open the DE10 workspace in Code folder.
+ 2. Open link.riscv.ld and give absolute path of the file link.common.ld in the include section.
+ 3.

 ##